 | Rivet | Permanent fastening | Sheet metal assemblies |

-Understanding these categories helps ensure correct fastener selection for different mechanical and structural requirements.
+Understanding these types ensures correct selection for different requirements.

 Materials Used in Industrial Fasteners